collective-soundworks/soundworks/DEV.md

-# Consideration regarding development *(draft, to be completed, corrected, ...)*
+# Consideration regarding development

+  *draft, to be completed, corrected, ...*

-3 main branches can be maintained:
+3 main branches should be maintained:

- * `master`: for hosting releases only
+ * `master`: for releases only
- * `develop`: for day to day development purposes, inherently unstable
+ * `develop`: for development purposes, inherently unstable
- * `gh-pages`: for hosting the documentation.
+ * `gh-pages`: for documentation.

 ## Releases process

 ### Create a new Release

 In `develop` branch, transpiled files are ignored in order to keep a cleaner git history.

-For releases however, this files must be part of the commit in order to be consumed by the final application.
+For *releases* however, these files must be part of the commit in order to be consumed by the final application.

  * go to `release|master` branch
  * comment `/client`, `/server` and `/utils` in . to track them